K4LL/spider-engine/README.md

 <h1 align="center">🕷️ Spider Engine 0.3</h1>

-A modern **C++20 game engine prototype** built directly on **DirectX 12**.
+A modern **C++20 game engine prototype** built directly and only on **DirectX 12**.
-It experiments with explicit rendering, reflection-based shader binding, and a modular **Entity–Component System** powered by [Flecs](https://flecs.dev).
+Have explicit rendering, reflection-based shader binding, and a modular **Entity–Component System** powered by [Flecs](https://flecs.dev).

-> 🧪 *Spider Engine is currently a prototype and architectural sandbox — not production-ready software.*
+> 🧪 *Spider Engine is currently a prototype/skeleton — not production-ready software.*
-> Its systems are unstable, experimental, and under continuous redesign.
+> All systems are unstable and may not be working.

 ---

 ## 🧠 Overview

 Spider Engine’s goal is to provide a **clear, explicit, and modular foundation** for modern graphics programming.
-It isn’t trying to hide DirectX 12 — it’s designed to *teach, explore, and evolve* around it.
+Note that Spider Engine is currently a **PROTOTYPE**.

 The project focuses on:
 - **Transparency:** no hidden pipelines or black-box managers.
-- **Control:** developers own their resources, descriptors, and draw calls.
+- **Control:** developers own their resources and draw calls.
 - **Simplicity:** minimal dependencies, direct mapping to DX12 concepts.
-- **Extensibility:** architecture organized in independent subsystems that can be replaced, re-implemented, or extended.
+- **Extensibility:** architecture organized in mostly independent subsystems that can be replaced, re-implemented, or extended.

-At this stage, Spider Engine functions as a **skeleton for experimentation** — a base for building editors, tools, or custom render pipelines later on.
+At this stage, Spider Engine is basically a **skeleton** — a base for building editors, tools, or custom render pipelines later on.

 ---